 Additional explorations of Washington, from the coast, took place in the late 1700s by the British and the Spanish.
 It eventually became an American territory and then state.
 It has some unique and interesting folklore all its own.
 Here are some of the highlights of it.

-The UFOs of Mount Rainer
+The UFOs of Mount Rainier

-On June 24, 1947, a pilot named Kenneth Arnold saw nine UFOs flying over Mount Rainer.
+On June 24, 1947, a pilot named Kenneth Arnold saw nine UFOs flying over Mount Rainier.
 This was the first UFO sighting of this size in the area, and it drew a lot of attention from the public.
-In fact, it started a Mount Rainer UFO craze.
+In fact, it started a Mount Rainier UFO craze.
 Other people began to report UFO sightings all over the country after this, and the US government even set up a project to investigate these mysterious sightings.

 Oddly enough, this sighting came only ten days after the infamous UFO crash in Roswell, New Mexico.
 It was this sighting that really put UFOs in popular culture.
-However, the Mount Rainer sighting came so soon after Roswell that a connection between the two events cannot be discounted.
+However, the Mount Rainier sighting came so soon after Roswell that a connection between the two events cannot be discounted.
 Perhaps they were from the same planet or even part of the same fleet of ships.
-Either way, Mount Rainer maintains its status as a hotbed of UFO activity and UFO seekers.
+Either way, Mount Rainier maintains its status as a hotbed of UFO activity and UFO seekers.

 Bigfoot